 Skills Made Easy

 Skills Made Easy helps SMEs in the Sheffield City Region recruit new employees and develop their teams.
-It offers practical advice on a range of issues to help you make informed decisions about your higher and degree apprenticeship.
+It offers practical advice on a range of issues to help you make informed decisions about your degree apprenticeship.

 Visit the Skills Made Easy website